We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Types of NFT Marketplaces

 Initially, most NFTs had to be purchased from decentralized, peer-to-peer marketplaces designed to exchange these digital assets.
 However, the ecosystem has evolved substantially since then.
-Australians now have ample opportunities to build their NFT portfolios through various NFT platforms.
-These include Peer-to-peer marketplaces, curated marketplaces, and cryptocurrency exchanges.
+Australians now have ample opportunities to build their NFT portfolios through various NFT platforms, including Peer-to-peer marketplaces, curated marketplaces, and cryptocurrency exchanges.

 Peer-to-peer (P2P) NFT marketplaces